okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 Before integrating email magic links in your app, it's important to understand how your app's user journey starts and ends.
 An example user journey for a sign-in with email use case:

 1. Using your app, a user submits their username and password.
 Next, an email is sent to the user and your app displays an OTP input page.
-1. Using a new tab in the browser, the user opens their email and clicks on the magic link.
+1. Using a new tab in the browser, the user opens their email and clicks the magic link.
-1. In a new tab, the link redirects to your app and automatically signs the user in.
+1. In a new tab, the link redirects the browser to your app and automatically signs the user in.

 The following diagram illustrates these steps.